-Plugin the Linux Mint Live USB device to your PC and boot into it.
+Insert the Linux Mint Live USB drive to your PC and boot into it.
 The method of booting into the USB drive depends on the PC make and BIOS configuration.
 Make sure to enable boot in UEFI mode to run Linux alongside Windows.

 1. You should into the Linux Mint live desktop.
-This mode is kind of trial mode and so doesn’t save anything.
-To begin installation, click on ‘Install Linux Mint’ located on desktop.
+This mode is a trial mode and so doesn’t save anything.
+To begin the installation, click on ‘Install Linux Mint’ located on the desktop.

-3. Click ‘Continue’ when it says 3-point checklist.
+3. Click ‘Continue’ when it says a 3-point checklist.

-5. In this step, you will have to specify three important parameters:
+5. In this step, you will have to specify three crucial parameters:

-Mount Point: This is the partition where the Linux Mint system files will be installed and forms the major portion of the hard disk space.
+Mount Point: This is the partition where the Linux Mint system files will be installed and form a significant portion of the hard disk space.
 Don’t select any NTFS partitions – these are Windows systems.
 Remember the unallocated hard disk space that you created at I(3) of this article?
 Double-click on that partition and reduce the size by the size more than that of your computer’s RAM.
-For example, if you have 4GB RAM, you can reduce the size by at least 5GB or best would be 8GB (double that of RAM).
-The reduced space will be used for SWAP and Linux uses this place when you Hibernate your computer.
+For example, if you have 4GB RAM, you can reduce the size by at least 5GB, or the best would be 8GB (double that of RAM).
+The reduced space will be used for SWAP, and Linux uses this place when you Hibernate your computer.
 Select ‘Use as’ as ‘Ext4 journaling file system’.
-Next specify Mount point as /.
+Next, specify Mount point as /.
 Then click OK.

-SWAP: You will now see additional device ‘free space’.
-Double-click on it and specify ‘Use as’ as ‘swap area’.
-Click ‘OK’.
+SWAP: You will now see an additional device, ‘free space’.
+Double-click on it and specify ‘Use as’ as ‘swap area.’
+Click ‘OK.’

-Bootloader: Now the most important part of specifying where the boot loader will go.
-Click on the drop-down list under ‘Device for boot loader installation’ and select the main hard disk location.
-This is where GRUB which is Linux’s boot loader saves the boot information and gives you option to choose which OS to start when you switch ON the PC.
-Typically, it is /dev/sda for most of the Windows PCs, but make sure you select the top level.
-In my case here is the image of hard disk partitions situation.
-Click ‘Install Now’.
+Bootloader: Now, the most important part of specifying where the bootloader will go.
+Click on the drop-down list under ‘Device for boot loader installation’ and select the primary hard disk location.
+This is where GRUB, which is Linux’s bootloader, saves the boot information and gives you the option to choose which OS to start when you switch ON the PC.
+Typically, it is /dev/sda for most Windows PCs, but make sure you select the top level.
+In my case, here is the image of the hard disk partitions situation.
+Click ‘Install Now.’

-6. Now the steps are self-explanatory.
-You will have to enter location information for Linux Mint to know you time zone for system clock.
+6. Now, the steps are self-explanatory.
+You will have to enter location information for Linux Mint to know your time zone for the system clock.

 9. Sit back and relax as the install begins!

-10. After a while you should get prompt to restart computer.
-Click ‘Restart Now’.
+10. After a while, you should get a prompt to restart the computer.
+Click ‘Restart Now.’

 11. You may now unplug the Live USB drive.
 Its work is done.

-To boot into Linux Mint select ‘Linux Mint xxxxx’.
+To boot into Linux Mint, select ‘Linux Mint____.’
 The version number and name may vary on what you downloaded and installed.
-For me today it is ‘Linux Mint 17.3 Cinnamon 64-bit’.
-To boot into Microsoft Windows, you will have to use arrow up/down keys to navigate and select ‘Windows Recovery Environment (loader)’.
+For me today, it is ‘Linux Mint 17.3 Cinnamon 64-bit’.
+To boot into Microsoft Windows, you will have to use arrow up/down keys to navigate and select ‘Windows Recovery Environment (loader).’